 Equal to the benefits of certification is the importance of establishing an underlying certification program based on best practices and recognized processes and procedures developed by the field of certification.
 Institute for Credentialing Excellence (ICE) serves as the member-based organization for the field of certification to enhance professional excellence and ensure the competency of certification.

-The NBCOT is a member of ICE and is accredited by the National Commission for Credentialing Agencies (NCCA)
+The NBCOT is a member of ICE and the OTC Examination is accredited by the National Commission for Credentialing Agencies (NCCA)

 NCCA accreditation is a means of demonstrating to your board, your profession and your certificants that your certification has been reviewed by a panel of impartial experts that have determined that your program has met the stringent standards of NCCA.
 NCCA accreditation provides certification programs and many of our members a means to answer the question, "who reviewed your certification program?" which is sometimes asked by members of your profession, courts, and employers.